-Stephanie Scarcella, mezzo-soprano, is celebrating her 10th season with Festival Chorus, and she could not imagine her life without this wonderful community of people and musicians.
+Stephanie Scarcella, mezzo-soprano, served as section leader and soloist at Old North Church and Festival Chorus for eleven seasons.
 On the concert stage Stephanie has been featured as the mezzo soloist in Handel’s Messiah, Carissimi’s Jepthe, Haydn’s Great Organ Mass, Mozart’s Requiem, Saint-Saens’s Christmas Oratorio, Vivaldi’s Gloria, among many other concert works.
 Her professional operatic experience in the greater Boston area has been with Boston Lyric Opera, Boston Opera Collaborative, Odyssey Opera, Longwood Opera, and Arcadia Players.
 She has performed the following operatic roles: She has performed the following roles: Sister Helen Prejean (Jake Heggie’s Dead Man Walking with Boston Opera Collaborative), La Cenerentola (Rossini’s La Cenerentola with Boston Opera Collaborative), Zulma (Rossini’s L’Italiana in Algeri with Opera Company of Middlebury), Sally in Samuel Barber’s A Hand of Bridge, Dorthee in Massenet’s Cendrillon, Arsamene in Handel’s Serse, Hansel in Humperdinck’s Hansel and Gretel; and Piti Sing in Gilbert and Sullivan’s The Mikado.
-In the fall of 2018, she joined Cambridge Symphony Orchestra as Anita in West Side Story.
-She will return to perform with CSO as their featured soloist for their 2019 holiday pops concert.
+In the fall of 2018, she joined Cambridge Symphony Orchestra as Anita in West Side Story and was a featured soloist for their 2019 holiday pops concert.
 For more information, please visit her website at www.stephaniescarcella.com.

 Kevin Hayden, tenor, performed with The Old North Church Festival Chorus for thirteen seasons.
 Mr. Hayden is familiar to audiences in New England and beyond having performed with Boston Lyric Opera, Opera Boston, Pine Mountain Music Festival, Aspen Music Festival, Boston Opera Collaborative, Charleston Chamber Opera Company, Cape Cod Opera, Masterworks Chorale, Opera del West, Boston University Opera Institute, Opera by the Bay, The Lynn Concert Singers and Trinity Church among others.
 Kevin graduated from Boston University with his Master of Music Degree and The University of Oklahoma with his Bachelor of Music Degree.
 Past operatic roles include Tamino (Die Zauberflote), Alfredo (La traviata), Nemorino (L’elisir d’amore), Don Ottavio (Don Giovanni), and The Doctor (A Month in the Country).
 Kevin lives in Marblehead with his wife, Jennifer and two children Sully and Lizzy.